Lebanese Mexicans

 Lebanese Mexicans refers to Mexican citizens of Lebanese origin.

 Although Lebanese Mexicans made up less than 5% of the total immigrant population in Mexico during the 1930s, they constituted half of the immigrant economic activity.
-Lebanese Mexicans are mostly a subset of Arab Mexicans.

 Lebanese influence in Mexican culture can be seen most particularly in Mexican cuisine, where they have introduced many foods and dishes and created their own recipes such as al pastor.

 Interethnic marriage in the Lebanese community, regardless of religious affiliation, is very high; most have only one parent with Lebanese ethnicity.
 As a result, some of them speak Arabic fluently.
 But the majority, especially among younger generations, speak Spanish as first language.

 Carlos Slim, formerly the richest man in the world, is an example of Lebanese Mexican success in Mexican society.

 Migration history

 Lebanese immigration to Mexico started in the 19th and early 20th centuries.
 In 1892, the first Lebanese arrived in Mexico from Beirut in French ships to Mexican ports such as Puerto Progreso, Veracruz and Tampico.
 At that time, Lebanon was not an independent nation; the territory was held by the Ottoman Empire and later became a French protectorate.
 Roughly 100,000 Arabic-speakers settled in Mexico during this time period.
 They settled in significant numbers in Yucatán, Veracruz, Puebla, Mexico City and the northern part of the country (mainly in the states of Baja California, Nuevo León, Sinaloa, Chihuahua, Coahuila, and Durango, as well as the city of Tampico and Guadalajara).

 Although Lebanese people made up less than 5% of the total immigrant population in Mexico during the 1930s, they constituted half of the immigrant economic activity.
 During the 1948 Arab–Israeli War and the Jun 1967 war, thousands of Lebanese left Lebanon and went to Mexico, first arriving in Veracruz.

 Another concentration of Lebanese-Mexicans is in Baja California facing the US-Mexican border, especially in the cities of Mexicali and Tijuana across from San Diego with a large Lebanese-American community (about 280,000), some of whose families have relatives in Mexico.

 Theresa Alfaro-Velcamp argues that the Porfiriato era, 1876-1910, promoted immigration from the Middle East.
 However the revolution of 1910-20 saw a surge in xenophobia and nationalism based on "mestizaje."
 The Middle Eastern community divided into the economically prosperous Lebanese Mexicans who took pride in a distinct Lebanese-Mexican identity, while the downscale remainder often merged into the mestizo community.